gunjanjaswal/Awesome-Public-Free-Apis/README.md

 ### Blockchain
 APIs related to blockchain technology and distributed ledgers

+🌱 This category is freshly planted.
+APIs will sprout soon!

 ### Business
 APIs for business operations, CRM, ERP, and other business functions